 For this comparison, I used cities that built metros recently.
 I haven’t compared old metro systems as there are fewer records, and the labour costs and construction methods are from a different era.
-For that reason there is no Hong Kong (1979), Seoul (1974), Beijing (1971), and the completely ancient by now Tokyo (1927).
+For that reason, there is no Hong Kong (1979), Seoul (1974), Beijing (1971), and the completely ancient by now Tokyo (1927).

 For Southeast Asia, I left out Manila and Kuala Lumpur.
 Even though the first Manila metro line opened in 1999, they have a light rail from 1984 that operates like a metro.
 In KL the first transit line was the Ampang light metro (LRT) which opened in 1996.
 KL is worthy of a separate article as their system is a crazy mess of transport types (light rail, metro, monorail, and commuter railways) by different operators.
-The system is unified now, and the city is building a formidable railway network.

 Comparison Table Of First Metro Lines In Asa

 This data compares how Hanoi and Ho Chi Minh City are faring compared to other prominent metro systems.
 I’ve worked out the average construction speed (kilometres of track per year), and the construction cost per kilometre with a column adjusted for inflation.
 For lines that aren’t completed, I’ve used estimated costs and completion times.

 |Line||KM||const. (days)||Avg. km per year||Cost USD||Cost USD (2019)||Avg. $ per km||Avg. $ per km (2019)|